Accio/MCBDD/index.md

     * What is the relationship between factor analysis and autoencoder?
     * How can you it explain factor analysis to a high-school student?

-Please submit your answers, together with your code on GitHub or other software repo, to this [Google Form for Module III offline activity](https://forms.gle/Zm4A1LqHm3iyDoVCA).
+Please submit your answers, together with your code on GitHub or other software repo, to this [Google Form for Module III offline activity](https://forms.gle/CN8PBuUSiLrSV13z6).
+Please finish the assignment by May 31st, Friday, in order to get the credit.

 <a name="moduleiv"></a>